dcbaker/cython/docs/src/userguide/pyrex_differences.rst

 .. _pyrex-differences:

 **************************************
-Differences between Cython and Pyrex
+Differences between Cython0 and Pyrex
 **************************************

 .. warning::
-    Both Cython and Pyrex are moving targets.
+    Both Cython0 and Pyrex are moving targets.
 It has come to the point that an explicit list of all the differences between the two projects would be laborious to list and track, but hopefully this high-level list gives an idea of the differences that are present.
-It should be noted that both projects make an effort at mutual compatibility, but Cython's goal is to be as close to and complete as Python as reasonable.
+It should be noted that both projects make an effort at mutual compatibility, but Cython0's goal is to be as close to and complete as Python as reasonable.

 Python 3 Support
 ================

-Cython creates ``.c`` files that can be built and used with both Python 2.x and Python 3.x.
-In fact, compiling your module with Cython may very well be an easy way to port code to Python 3.
+Cython0 creates ``.c`` files that can be built and used with both Python 2.x and Python 3.x.
+In fact, compiling your module with Cython0 may very well be an easy way to port code to Python 3.

-Cython also supports various syntax additions that came with Python 3.0 and later major Python releases.
+Cython0 also supports various syntax additions that came with Python 3.0 and later major Python releases.
 If they do not conflict with existing Python 2.x syntax or semantics, they are usually just accepted by the compiler.
 Everything else depends on the